MicrosoftDocs/cpp-docs/docs/mfc/reference/cstring-formatting-and-message-box-display.md

 The string table ID of the template string on which the substitution will be performed.

 *`lpsz1`*<br/>
-A string that will replace the format characters `%1` in the template string.
+A string that will replace the format characters `"%1"` in the template string.

 *`lpsz2`*<br/>
-A string that will replace the format characters `%2` in the template string.
+A string that will replace the format characters `"%2"` in the template string.

 ### Remarks

 The newly formed string is stored in *`rString`*.
-For example, if the string in the string table is `File %1 not found in directory %2`, *`lpsz1`* points to `MYFILE.TXT`, and *`lpsz2`* points to `C:\MYDIR`, then *`rString`* will contain the string `File MYFILE.TXT not found in directory C:\MYDIR`.
+For example, if the string in the string table is `"File %1 not found in directory %2"`, *`lpsz1`* points to `MYFILE.TXT`, and *`lpsz2`* points to `C:\MYDIR`, then *`rString`* will contain the string `"File MYFILE.TXT not found in directory C:\MYDIR"`.

-If the format characters `%1` or `%2` appear in the string more than once, multiple substitutions will be made.
+If the format characters `"%1"` or `"%2"` appear in the string more than once, multiple substitutions will be made.
 They do not have to be in numerical order.

 ### Example